Education: – Role of Public Education today. The role of public education to us fulfills a number of tasks, namely

 At AGL Arts is important in Education: Art builds creativity and creative minds.
 Artist create music, paintings, architecture, philosophy, books, movies, and computer design.
 Engineers have to be half mathematicians and half artist.
-Learning art form a historical perspective that helps us understand our ancestry and the history and culture people once lived in.
-We can visually see how art has evolved from paintings, architecture, music, to even the evolution from the abacus to the computer.
+Learning art form a historical perspective that helps people to understand their ancestry, history and culture the people once lived in.
+We visually see how art has evolved from paintings, architecture, music, to even the evolution from the abacus to the computer.

 Creativity is a valuable skill that anyone should work to improve and learn “How to Build a Creative Mind That Will Never Run Out of New Ideas” Creativity isn’t just for artists, musicians, or filmmakers anymore, it’s for everyone.
-We have plenty of new information being shared every day, but the key is applying this information in new and productive ways, this why’ we shall be building our creative minds that is so important.
-Creativity is a governing force in humanity, an innate function of the mind.
-It is, at its essence, the outward expression of an inward thought or emotion.
+We have plenty of new information being shared every day, but the key is applying this information in new and productive ways, with our programs its so important to build creative minds.
+Creativity is a governing force in humanity, an innate function of the mind, it is, at its essence, the outward expression of an inward thought or emotion.
 Two hindrances that can limit our creativity are: an internal barrier that limits the imagination and inspiration, and an external barrier that limits the expression or presentation of the creativity.

-Visual literacy is important because this is the direction our education is moving.
+We use Visual literacy that is important as it is the direction our education is moving.
 People today are visual learners, we watch more TV than reading books or listening to the radio.
-Our kids today will not really understand what a newspaper is or what text books are for.
-Today’s students don’t use the dewy decimal system, or the card catalog when searching for a book or journal in the library like our parents did.
+Our kids today will not really understand what a newspaper is or what textbooks are for.
+Today’s students don’t use the dewey decimal system, or the card catalog when searching for a book or journal in the library like our parents did.
 We don’t need encyclopedias in book form anymore.
-Children can develop aesthetic awareness the same way they can develop any skill, with practice.
+We help Children to develop aesthetic awareness the same way they develop any skill, with practice.
 The more they are exposed to art in a visual form the more likely they are to gain from their perceptions.

 Visual literacy is the ability to interpret, negotiate, and make meaning from information presented in the form of an image, extending the meaning of literacy, which commonly signifies interpretation of a written or printed text.
 Visual literacy is based on the idea that pictures can be “read” and that meaning can be communicated through a process of reading.
 “Visual literacy refers to a group of vision-competencies a human being can develop by seeing and at the same time having and integrating other sensory experiences.
 We define visual literacy as “understanding how people perceive objects, interpret what they see, and what they learn from them.”
 However, because multiple disciplines such as visual literacy in education, art history and criticism, rhetoric, semiotics, philosophy, information design, and graphic design make use of the term visual literacy, arriving at a common definition of visual literacy has been contested since its first appearance in professional publications.